The Myopia Epidemic

 We’ve all heard the term myopia at some point in our lives… okay so maybe we haven’t.
 What is myopia?
 Myopia is the medical term for an eye that is larger than average (think of comparing the size of a golf ball to a tennis ball), thus creating a scenario where light is not focused properly on the retina.
 This, of course, leads to blurred vision in a pattern that is commonly known as “nearsightedness.”
 The biggest problem with myopia, however, is often not related to blurred vision.
 That can be corrected with glasses, contact lenses, or surgical procedures in most cases.
-The problem with myopia is that because the eye is larger than normal, the risk for developing several sight-threatening eye diseases is much higher than an eye of normal size.
+The problem with myopia is that because the eye is larger than normal, the risk of developing several sight-threatening eye diseases is much higher than an eye of normal size.
 As technology advances each year, optometrists and ophthalmologists worldwide are seeing a drastic increase in the number of children developing myopia.
-Thinking long-term, this could have a major impact of the prevalence of many eye diseases as this population ages.
+Thinking long-term, this could have a major impact on the prevalence of many eye diseases as this population ages.

 In 2010, nearly two billion people had been diagnosed with myopia worldwide, or about 28% of the world’s population, according to a study completed by the Brien Holden Vision Institute.
 In North America, the current number shows that 30-35% of the population is myopic.
 It is predicted that myopia will affect around five billion people by 2050, or about 50% of the world’s population.
 Based on what we know about the eye health risks in myopia, that means around one billion people in 2050 will be at significant risk of vision impairment and blindness.
 That’s a BIG number!